Food Used to Contain Probiotics

 GMOs are Everywhere and Are Destroying Good Bacteria

-And according to http://www.mdpi.com/1099-4300/15/4/1416/pdf, a ubiquitous substance in our environment may be the worst offender of all.
+And according to this report, a ubiquitous substance in our environment may be the worst offender of all.
 100 million pounds of the herbicide glyphosate, the main ingredient in Roundup® is sprayed on American yards and farms every year.
 We have been told for years that glyphosate is safe, less toxic than aspirin, and not a problem if ingested in food sources.

 Here’s how glyphosate works in plants – it disrupts something called the shikimate pathway, which is involved with the synthesis of certain amino acids, thus killing the plant.
 The shikimate pathway is absent in all animals, and so it has been assumed that glyphosate cannot harm humans or mammals.
 However, the shikimate pathway is present in gut bacteria.
-According to the report I linked to above, “highly pathogenic strains of Salmonella and Clostridium were found to be highly resistant to glyphosate, whereas beneficial bacteria such as Enterococcus, Bacillus and Lactobacillus were found to be especially susceptible”.
-If you didn’t catch everything I just said in this paragraph, I genuinely hope that you’ll read it again.

 Processed foods containing corn, canola, soy, and sugar beet are consumed in high proportions in this country and are difficult to avoid.
 If what you are eating contains any of these foods, it has been genetically modified to be Roundup Ready®, unless certified to have been grown organically.